If you want to rank high in a juror’s eyes and leverage all your hard work making that art, you must have decent photographs of your work.

 WHAT IS A BAD PHOTO?

-BAD: The above photos have glare on the glass, are not the best focus, are not square and include a frame in the photo.
+BAD: The above photos have glare on the glass, are not the best focus, are not square to the camera and include a frame in the photo.
 (Frame is not integral to the work of art.)

 Resizing Your Images